 We’re very fortunate to have the Bruce Trail minutes away which provides a great variety of trail conditions and scenery.

 Warm, Rich Food

-Just as the excitement over salad starts to wear off, autumn pops in with deep flavors and warm dishes.
-I’ve started digging out my favorite recipes like chai tea elixir, apple cinnamon baked oatmeal, and this Spiced Lentil Stew that I make for my lunches.
+Just as the excitement over salad starts to wear off, autumn pops in with deep flavours and warm dishes.
+I’ve started digging out my favorite recipes like chai tea elixir, apple cinnamon baked oatmeal, and a Spiced Lentil Stew that I make for my lunches.
 Brian’s not a fan of either of these; don’t worry I make things he likes too so he still gets fed!

 A perfectly chilled ale or lager will never fail to go down easily on warm days or after working hard on a project.
 And yet, now that the cooler weather is upon us, there’s little better than coming in at the end of the day to a good stout, dark ale or amber beer.
 These darker types of beer are almost meal-like in the satisfied feeling you get drinking them.
 Unlike the lighter types of beer, it only takes one to feel refreshed and complete.
 I’m sure there are some great nutrients that the body craves in these darker brews too – or at least that’s what I keep telling myself!

 There’s really so much to appreciate about autumn at the cottage that we have trouble comprehending why anyone would close the cottage on Labour Day just to get back into the city routines.

 With the Great FoodCyclerTM Experiment underway, I'll be posting updates and observations here.
 Now that I've got my 4 samples running, I'm not too sure if this will work at all.
 I'm a bit...

 Now that I’ve stockpiled 3 months’ worth of material from using our FoodCyclerTM, it’s time to figure out the best way to use it.
 At this time it’s become abundantly clear that these machines...